top of page

 Sometimes it may be necessary to complete an X-RAY of the knee to rule out other causes and determine the severity of osteoarthritis.
 However this is dependent on your duration of symptoms and/or if you have trialled physiotherapy rehabilitation with limited improvement.

-Guidelines suggest unless you are suddenly unable to straighten your knee, a serious cause of pain is suspected, or a knee joint replacement is needed, MRI scans are usually unhelpful, and it can lead to unnecessary treatment
+Guidelines suggest unless you have a traumatic injury to the knee or are suddenly unable to straighten your knee or a serious cause of pain is suspected; MRI scans are usually not needed and it can lead to unnecessary treatment.

 Do I need surgery?